-The second deadline for the Twelve Short Stories is upon us.
+The second deadline for the Twelve Short Stories Challenge is upon us.
 Congratulations to everyone who made it.
 I will accept and approve posts for CONVERSATION WITH MY SPOUSE (Word count: 1200 words) from 8 March 2017, 8:00 (Johannesburg time), until 9 March, 8:00 (Johannesburg time).

 Please ask Google to figure out what time that will be in your part of the world.

 If you missed the previous deadline please keep writing.
 We are creating a platform where you will be able to post the stories for the deadlines you missed, but don’t use this as an excuse.
 This is about getting things done.

 - Please include the title, genre and word count on the first line.

 - Read today’s post.

 - Post your story as a status update on the Facebook group, 12 Short Stories In 12 Months, on 8 March 2017.
 (If Facebook blocks the group, because we are all posting on the same day and it thinks we are a bunch of spambots, please be patient.
 It’ll take a day or so to get it back up.
 Once it is, I’ll post Plan B. Thank you for all the suggestions of alternatives, but I would like to keep it as simple as possible.)